Xc1Ym/cyberspace_map_API/README.md

 ## How to use?

 1. open`setting/config.json`to input API KEY
-2. `pip install -r requirements.txt`安装依赖包
-3. Enter `pip install -r requirements.txt` at the terminal to install python package
+2. Enter `pip install -r requirements.txt` at the terminal to install python package

 ## Fofa